 These public background reports are used for informal purposes such as finding a long-lost relative, before dating, to check out a potential business partner, neighbor, roommate or a new friend.

 As of March 1, 2011, Washington D.C. requires anyone applying for licensing, registration or certification and anyone applying to renew a license, registration or certification must obtain a State and FBI criminal background check first.
 The report will go back seven years and is processed through fingerprints using LiveScan.

-Washington D.C. has no laws requiring a state-level background check before someone purchases a firearm.
-Therefore, gun dealers must obey federal law and contact the FBI to use NICS to obtain a federal background check before selling a gun to anyone in the state.
+Washington D.C. has no laws requiring a state-level background report before someone purchases a firearm.
+Therefore, gun dealers must obey federal law and contact the FBI to use NICS to obtain a federal background report before selling a gun to anyone in the state.
 However, local police chiefs do run background checks for gun permits.
 Private sales are subject to regulation, and the seller must have a registration certificate before transferring their weapon to the buyer.
 A tiny number (1,540) of background checks for D.C. have been completed this year.